koic/vanish/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/koic/vanishing_vision.
+Bug reports and pull requests are welcome on GitHub at https://github.com/koic/vanish.

 ## License

-Vanishing Vision is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+vanish is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).